"Blizzard of the century" kills dozens but conditions expected to improve

 In New York state, authorities described ferocious conditions, particularly in Buffalo, with hours-long whiteouts, bodies being discovered in vehicles and under snow banks, and emergency personnel going "car to car" searching for survivors.

 Buffalo — a city in Erie County in northwestern New York that's no stranger to foul winter weather — is the epicenter of the crisis, buried under staggering amounts of snow.
-The death toll there was at least 27 Tuesday morning.
+The death toll in the county was at least 27 Tuesday morning.

 Speaking at a news conference Monday, Erie County executive Mark Poloncarz said the county's death toll would probably surpass the one from Buffalo's infamous blizzard of 1977, when nearly 30 people died.